 The included mug has a cleverly ribbed exterior, which offers both insulation and grip for the coffee drinker on the move.
 It also comes with a silicone lid that snaps over the top.
 Be warned, though, that the lid doesn’t seal as well as a typical travel mug.
-If you’re looking for something a little more spill-proof, the Bodum Travel Press might be a better option.
+If you’re looking for something a little more spill-proof, this Travel French Press from Bodum might be a better option.

 Value for Money – 4.5/5